Activity report

 Lisa Nagai's photo

-Specializes in environmental history, ecological history, and northeastern Chinese history, and studied abroad in China during Graduate School.
-In particular, he is well versed in the history of forest business in Northeast China.
-Rather than mere history, we conduct surveys and research on the historical background from the current state of the economy and resources.
-Since 2009, he has been a specially appointed researcher at Graduate School Graduate School of Economics, Osaka University, and in 2014, became a Senior Assistant Professor at Dalian University in China.
-In 2020, he became Senior Assistant Professor at Faculty of Economics, Teikyo University, and teaches environmental economics.
+He specializes in environmental history, ecological history, and the history of Northeast China, and studied abroad in China during Graduate School.
+He is particularly knowledgeable about the history of the forestry business in Northeast China.
+He does not simply study history, but investigates and researches the historical background of the current economic and resource situation.
+From 2009, he was a specially appointed researcher at Graduate School Graduate School of Economics, Osaka University, and in 2014 he became Senior Assistant Professor at Dalian University in China.
+In 2015, he became a senior researcher and engaged in research at the Kyushu University Museum.
+In 2020, he became Senior Assistant Professor Faculty of Economics, Teikyo University, where he teaches environmental economics.

 To summarize this report ...